Skip to Content

 Disability discrimination can occur anytime an employer (or potential employer) treats a job applicant or an employee unfavorably as a result of that person’s known disability, because that person has any type of physical or mental impairment that is expected to last six months or longer, or because the employer “perceives” that an applicant or employee has a disability.

 If you or a loved one has experienced employment discrimination, you may be unsure of where to turn for assistance.
-Call (917) 540-8565 to schedule a free consultation with our Long Island employment discrimination attorney.
+Call Ricotta & Marks, P.C. today at (917) 540-8565 to schedule a free consultation with our Long Island disability discrimination attorney.

 “Good people work here.”